 Operational and Integration Risk

 Adding CBDC infrastructure into your fintech products will mean that you have more code to write and a more complex tech stack to maintain.
-This will incur additional costs, both in initial development and long-term maintenance.
+This means you’ll need to think about additional costs, both in initial development and long-term maintenance.

 The added code and tools also mean that there are more opportunities for things to go wrong, whether that is due to an increased reliance on vendors or new hiring needs that you may fill incorrectly.
 The latter is easily addressed when you go through a company like Trio.